drduh/macOS-Security-and-Privacy-Guide/README.md

 > Santa is a binary whitelisting/blacklisting system for macOS.
 It consists of a kernel extension that monitors for executions, a userland daemon that makes execution decisions based on the contents of a SQLite database, a GUI agent that notifies the user in case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.

 Santa uses the [Kernel Authorization API](https://developer.apple.com/library/content/technotes/tn2127/_index.html) to monitor and allow/disallow binaries from executing in the kernel.
-Binaries can be white- or black-listed by unique hash or signing developer certificate.
+Binaries can be white- or black-listed by a unique hash or signing developer certificate.
 Santa can be used to only allow trusted code execution, or to blacklist known malware from executing on a Mac, similar to Bit9 software for Windows.

 **Note** Santa does not currently have a graphical user interface for managing rules.
 The following instructions are for advanced users only!

-To install Santa, visit the [Releases](https://github.com/google/santa/releases) page and download the latest disk image, the mount it and install the contained package:
+To install Santa, visit the [Releases](https://github.com/google/santa/releases) page and download the latest disk image, then mount it and install the contained package:

 ```console
 $ hdiutil mount ~/Downloads/santa-0.9.20.dmg